muhi-zatar/Sentiment-Analysis/README.md

 **Naiive Bayes**

 Naive Bayes is a simple, yet effective and commonly-used, machine learning classifier.
 It is a probabilistic classifier that makes classifications using the Maximum A Posteriori decision rule in a Bayesian setting.
 It can also be represented using a very simple Bayesian network.
 Naive Bayes classifiers have been especially popular for text classification, and are a traditional solution for problems such as spam detection.
+It is one of the simplest supervised learning algorithms.
+Naive Bayes classifier is the fast, accurate and reliable algorithm.
+Naive Bayes classifiers have high accuracy and speed on large datasets.

 # Deep Learning Techniques